USWNT news: U.S. presidential candidate Inslee wants Rapinoe as his secretary of state | Goal.com

 Inslee, the governor of Washington, is a Democratic candidate for the 2020 election and is hoping to win his party's nomination and face off against the incumbent Donald Trump.

-Though she still has plenty of give on the field, Inslee believes that Rapinoe also has what it takes to serve as her country's top foreign diplomat.
+Though she still has plenty to give on the field, Inslee believes that Rapinoe also has what it takes to serve as her country's top foreign diplomat.

 “My first act will be to ask Megan Rapinoe to be my secretary of state.
 I haven’t asked her yet so this could be a surprise to her,” Inslee said at the Netroots Nation conference in Philadelphia.